Engineering

 Share

-Every engineering manager I have spoken to in the last six months has asked the same question.
-Which AI coding tool should we standardise on — Claude Code, Cursor, Copilot, Continue or Aider?
+An engineering manager at a Berlin fintech sat across from me in March and asked the same question I have heard at every coffee meeting this year.
+Which AI coding tool should we standardise on — Claude Code, Cursor, Copilot, Continue, or Aider?
 The question is reasonable.
 The framing is wrong.

-The procurement instinct is to treat the five as substitutes — pick a winner, license it across the team, ban the rest.
-That instinct survives from the era when developer tools were one IDE, one debugger, one CI runner.
-AI coding tools do not work like that.
-They optimise for different jobs inside the engineering workflow, and the teams getting the largest productivity gain run three of them concurrently on the same engineer's machine.
+The procurement instinct is to treat the five as substitutes, the way a workshop treats hammers.
+Pick one.
+License it.
+Ban the others.
+Save the negotiation hassle.
+That instinct is a hand-me-down from the era when developer tools meant one IDE, one debugger, one CI runner.
+AI coding tools do not behave like that.
+They are less like hammers and more like the contents of an actual kitchen — different knife, different pan, different tool for each cut and each heat.
+The teams getting the largest productivity gain on this work are running three of these tools concurrently on the same engineer's machine, the way a chef does not pick between a paring knife and a chef's knife.

-Upfront: Claude Code is my daily driver.
+Disclosure first.
+Claude Code is my daily driver.
 I run it alongside Cursor and Copilot every working day on cmdev client engagements, and the combination is materially more productive than any one of them alone.
-That bias will surface below; I have bounded it by being explicit about which tool wins which job, not which tool wins in the abstract.
+That bias is going to surface below.
+I have bounded it by being explicit about which tool wins which job, not which tool wins in the abstract — the abstract winner does not exist.

 Key takeaways